comet-dot-photos/comet-dot-photos/README.md

-(currently hosted on a Linux-based virtual private server on the opposite coast of the United States, and which is limited to four cores of a Xeon CPU E5-2680 v4 running at 2.40GHz and 8GB of memory), searches typically take under a second in low load conditions, but browsing to a new image can take several seconds or longer due to internet transfer time.
+(currently hosted on a Linux-based virtual private server on the opposite coast of the United States, and which is limited to four cores of a Xeon CPU E5-2680 v4 running at 2.40GHz and 8GB of memory), searches typically complete in under a second during low load conditions, but browsing to a new image can take several seconds or longer due to internet transfer time.